proycon/LaMachine/docs/lamachine_pres_2021.md

 **Weaknesses:**

-- **Maintainability**: supporting many target distributions, flavours and channels, in continuously moving ecosystems is hard to maintain.
+- **Complexity & Maintainability**: supporting many target distributions, flavours and channels, in continuously moving ecosystems is not easy.
-- **Fat containers** may be at odds with the Docker paradigm, the LaMachine-internal 'orchestration' is not easy to port to an external solution.
+- **Fat containers** may be at odds with the Docker paradigm